Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Discussion

 \section{Discussion}

-Image-guided neurosurgery relies on the integration of imaging data acquired at different stages of the surgical process, including the preoperative, intraoperative, and postoperative phases, to support accurate planning, navigation, decision-making, and outcome assessment.
-Each stage presents unique technical and methodological challenges related to image alignment, tissue deformation, and data interpretation.
-Among these, discrepancies between preoperative planning images and the evolving intraoperative or postoperative anatomy remain a major source of uncertainty in neuronavigation and surgical evaluation.
-Addressing these discrepancies requires continuous advances in image registration, modeling, and multimodal data integration.
-Recent work in this field has explored a range of strategies to improve spatial and temporal consistency across imaging stages.
-These efforts span biomechanical modeling of tissue deformation, intraoperative imaging updates using MRI or ultrasound, the use of microscope-based surface data to refine cortical displacement alignment, and postoperative assessments that evaluate surgical accuracy and tissue change.

 In this review, we examined recent computational methods for brain deformation compensation in IGN, following the PRISMA 2020 guidelines.
-From an initial pool of $712$ records identified across multiple databases, $41$ studies met the inclusion criteria, which specifically targeted methods addressing deformations directly induced by neurosurgical interventions.
-This excluded most works performing inter-patient, atlas-based, or non-resection registration, as these fail to capture the complex, topology-altering deformations that occur during surgery.
-Research activity in this field has increased steadily from 2020 to 2025, with a marked rise following the release of the BraTS-Reg challenge in 2022.
-Compared with earlier benchmarks such as the 2017 CuRIOUS challenge, BraTS-Reg offered a substantially larger volume of data (albeit limited to MRI) with thorough benchmarking.
-Together with the rapid adoption of DL, a surge in learning-based registration research is clearly observed: DL now dominates the literature, representing nearly three-quarters of the reviewed studies.
-However, this dominance does not necessarily equate to superior performance, particularly in multimodal registration, where classic methods often continue to outperform learning-based ones.
+From an initial pool of $817$ records identified across multiple databases, $46$ studies met the inclusion criteria, which specifically targeted methods addressing deformations directly induced by neurosurgical interventions.
+This excluded most works performing inter-patient, atlas-based, or non-resection registration, as these do not capture the complex, topology-altering deformations that occur during surgery.
+Research activity in this area has increased steadily from 2020 to 2025, with a marked rise following the release of the BraTS-Reg challenge in 2022.
+Compared with earlier benchmarks such as the 2017 CuRIOUS challenge, BraTS-Reg offered a substantially larger volume of data, albeit limited to MRI, with more thorough benchmarking.
+Together with the rapid adoption of DL, this produced a clear surge in learning-based registration research, as DL now dominates the literature, representing nearly three-quarters of the reviewed studies.
+This dominance, however, does not necessarily translate into superior performance, particularly in multimodal registration, where, under standardized challenge evaluation, classic methods often remain competitive with or ahead of learning-based ones.